JaneliaSciComp/2020AprilGitCourse/lessons/lesson-4.md

     + BUT: doesn't cause merge conflicts!  your branch always "wins" over master
 - diagram plain rebase then git pull --rebase
     + note that for pull --rebase, the two branches are the same, just one local and one remote
+- demo git pull --rebase on commandline
+    + edit in GH first, then local
+    + show commit hash and history in GUI
+    + git pull --rebase and look at history/hash again
-- can be used to clean up a string of commits before pushing
+- git rebase can be used to clean up a string of commits before pushing
     + use interactive rebasing to squash = combine commits
     + makes a more concise commit history; easier for people to comprehend
     + not going to demo this